gente-client/.github/profile/README.md

 # 🌍 Gente Client

-We are 2 developers who decided to create **Gente Client**, a custom Client designed to improve your Minecraft experience.
+I am a developer who decided to create **Gente Client**, a custom Client designed to improve your Minecraft experience.

 We aren't a big group or any else, we just want to give a useful and safe Client to the Minecraft community.